 Ways to instill confidence in your team include:

 Be clear about expectations: Clearly communicate what the goals and deadlines are for a certain project.
 Provide the training and coaching some may need to handle the task.

-Listen: Your employees who are dealing with clients and suppliers of your professional and at home products or running marketing can be a great source of ideas to help expand business.
+Listen Your employees who are dealing with clients and suppliers of your professional and at-home products or running marketing can be a great source of ideas to expand the business.

 Give credit when due: Give credit for a job well done.
 Acknowledging good work motivates your team to strive to continue to do better.

 Show appreciation: Even if you don’t implement someone’s suggestions, thank them for the input.
 By ignoring or undervaluing someone’s efforts, you can discourage them from offering suggestions.
-Also when others notice your lack of input, they are discouraged from taking initiative as well.
+Also, when others notice your lack of input, they are discouraged from taking the initiative.

 Create a safe environment: Continually motivate and encourage employees to take action.
-If they need training to take on more responsibility, let them know that that after they are prepared, they have the authority to make decisions.
+If they need the training to take on more responsibility, let them know that they have the authority to make decisions after they are prepared.

 Foster a supportive environment: Your team should understand that it’s okay to make mistakes and that you are there to help them learn.
 Everyone should be encouraged to try something new and understand that even failing can be a learning experience.

-Think about the culture of your spa or massage practice and consider what changes need to be made to foster an environment that motivates more initiative.
+Think about your spa or massage practice culture and consider what changes need to be made to foster an environment that motivates more initiative.